aptech/gauss-carrion-library/README.md

 The program files require a working copy of [**GAUSS 18+**](www.aptech.com).
 Many can be run on earlier versions with some small revisions.

 ### Installing
-The GAUSS Time Series and Panel data tests can be easily installed using the [**GAUSS Application Installer**](https://www.aptech.com/support/installation/using-the-applications-installer-wizard/), as shown below:
+The GAUSS Carrion library can be easily installed using the [**GAUSS Application Installer**](https://www.aptech.com/support/installation/using-the-applications-installer-wizard/), as shown below:

 1. Download the zipped folder `carrionlib.zip`.
 2. Select **Tools > Install Application** from the main **GAUSS** menu.
 ![install wizard](images/install_application.png)

-3. Follow the installer prompts, making sure to navigate to the downloaded `tspdlib.zip`.
+3. Follow the installer prompts, making sure to navigate to the downloaded `carrionlib.zip`.
 4. Before using the functions created by `carrionlib` you will need to load the newly created `carrionlib` library.
 This can be done in a number of ways:
-  *   Navigate to the library tool view window and click the small wrench located next to the `carrionlib` library.
+  *   Navigate to the **Library Tool Window** and click the small wrench located next to the `carrionlib` library.
 Select `Load Library`.
   ![load library](images/load_carrionlib.jpg)
-  *  Enter `library carrionlib` in the program input/output window.
+  *  Enter `library carrionlib` in the **Program Input/output Window**.
   *  Put the line `library carrionlib;` at the beginning of your program files.

   Note: I have provided the individual files found in `carrionlib.zip` for examination and review.
 However, installation should always be done using the `carrionlib.zip` folder and the **GAUSS Application Installer**.